 Murray Bridge News aims to:

-Create a sense of community by sharing local stories
+Create community by sharing local stories

 Murray Bridge News will prefer local stories, sources and angles to others.
 Murray Bridge News will contribute to Murray Bridge’s development into a prouder, more engaged, more welcoming, more sustainable and more equal community.
 Murray Bridge News will be accessible and visible to local people wherever possible.